nielskee/draft-articles/TechnicalHiringPart2.md

 In those cases where candidates do have these projects and activities, sure, view them as positives, but always remember that personal circumstances play a part.

-And if you're a male technical manager or developer, understand that your experience and perception of tech communities and open source projects could be wildly different from the experience of women candidates who work in the same technical field.
+And if you're a male, white, middle-class technical manager, understand that your experience and perception of tech communities are very likely to be different - perhaps wildly different - from the experience of women, LGBTQ+ and non-binary folks and people of colour who work in that same technical field.

-- Treat personal projects and community involvement as "more information about candidate \<a>", and not "this makes candidate
+- Treat personal projects and tech community involvement as "more information about candidate \<a>", and not "this makes candidate
   \<a> a better prospect than candidate \<b>".